pydio/pydio-doc-howto/legacy/system_example_installing_pydio_on_windows_server_2012.md

 Lastly PHP requires the Microsoft Visual C++ 2012 Redistributable.
 Without it you’ll throw Internal Server 500 errors all day trying to run PHP.
 Download the x86 version to match PHP: http://www.microsoft.com/en-us/download/details.aspx?id=30679 and install it.

 ## Download Pydio
-Download the latest version of Pydio from https://pyd.io/download/ .
+Download the latest version of Pydio.
 Unzip the zip file to C:\inetpub\wwwroot\pydio or whatever name you choose.
 For my server I called the folder “cloud.mydomain.com” which I will be using throughout these instructions.
 Now I have found that public links do not work because of a later requests filtering rule on the data directory.
 For this reason I MOVE the public directory one directory higher off the root as such: [:image-popup:system/example_installing_pydio_on_windows_server_2012/Selection_092.png]

 Once the public folder is moved up a directory browse into it and delete the index.htm.
 We’re going to add a handler later to redirect people trying to browse the public folder over to our custom 404 error page.